Xi-CAM/Xi-cam/docs/source/gui-plugin.md

 TODO:
 Use cookiecutter here to have uniform starting point for plugin creation

+We will create a `GUIPlugin` - this will be a plugin that you will be able to select and see within Xi-CAM.
+We can define the looks and feel of the `GUIPlugin` by using a `GUILayout`.

+We will also create a few `OperationPlugins` -
+These plugins are basically functions that take in data and output derived data.

+After creating some `OperationPlugins`, we will need a way to actually run data through the operations.
+To do this, we will add these `OperationPlugins` into a `Workflow`.
+Then, we will create a button in the GUI to execute the workflow.

 # GUIPlugin Documentation

 This documentation provides information on GUIPlugins and GUILayouts